England, My England and Other Stories: Samson and Delilah

-"The Primrose Path"
+The Primrose Path

 "The Primrose Path" tells of the youngest sibling of a family, considered to be a black sheep of sorts, who leaves his first wife for a young woman who later, according to him, poisons him.
 He jumps around from England to Australia and back, where he finally settles in as a taxi-cab driver and takes up with a young woman, living with both her and her mother.
 A nephew of his reconnects with him and tells him that his first wife is dying of consumption, and on her deathbed asks that he takes their remaining daughter (the elder of their two daughters was given to a wealthy aunt).
 He agrees and then returns to his girlfriend's home with his nephew to share dinner.
 At the end of the narrative it is stated that the young girl will leave him, suggesting the fleeting nature of the life he has chosen.

+The Horse Dealer's Daughter

+Mable Pervin and her three brothers gather as their father's estate is sold to cover his debts.
+She is despondent at the loss of status and purpose.
+After cleaning her mother's gravestone, she attempts suicide in a nearby pond.
+The local doctor saves her and brings her back to the house.
+As he warms her by the fire, Mabel is convinced of his love.
+The doctor is repulsed but succumbs to her.